 Work on the long-range Human Resources plan to assist the colleges in planning and prioritizing full-time hiring needs-which is now called the Staffing Plan-began in Fall 2009 with a review of sample HR-related plans provided by the Vice Chancellor for Human Resources.
 At her request, the accreditation consultant identified a pool of potential plan components drawn from that sample.
-On the basis of that research, the Vice Chancellor, the Director of Human Resources, and the Human Resources Analyst in November recommended an outline of contents for the projected plan (see document 07d.01.01).
+On the basis of that research, the Vice Chancellor, the Director of Human Resources, and the Human Resources Analyst in November recommended an outline of contents for the projected plan.

-In late Fall 2009, the District Resource Allocation Committee (RAC), which included faculty, classified, and management representatives from both colleges and classified and management representatives from District operations, assigned a subcommittee to prepare a draft of the Staffing Plan.
+Comment [MCL116]: Page: 44 Evidence: HR Plan Outline 091125.doc In late Fall 2009, the District Resource Allocation Committee (RAC) assigned a subcommittee to prepare a draft of the Staffing Plan.
 From December 2009 through March 2010, the subcommittee, chaired by the Vice Chancellor, debated about what belonged in the plan and what did not, using the November 2009 content outline and the HR Department's August 2009 initial program review draft as starting points.
 It developed successive outlines and drafts that reflected the debates, culminating in a draft that went to the full RAC in late March.
 There was general agreement in the RAC that the draft required substantial modification.
-The Interim Chancellor, who chairs the RAC, then asked the Vice Chancellor to coordinate the completion of data collection and analysis for the plan, clarify the narrative portions of the plan, and bring a revised draft back to the RAC as soon as possible (see documents 07d.02.01-07d.02.05).
+The Interim Chancellor, who chairs the RAC, then asked the Vice Chancellor to coordinate the completion of data collection and analysis for the plan, clarify the narrative portions of the plan, and bring a revised draft back to the RAC as soon as possible.